-If you are referred to a JobPath service provider you may apply for the Back to Work Enterprise Allowance, but you should discuss your application with your Personal Advisor and agree it with them as part of your Personal Progression Plan.
-You may then make an application to the Department of Employment Affairs and Social Protection and if your application is approved by the Department you will be withdrawn from the JobPath Service.
+If you are referred to a JobPath service provider you may apply for the Back to Work Enterprise Allowance, but you should discuss your application with your Personal Advisor.
+You may then make an application to the Department of Social Protection and if your application is approved by the Department you will be withdrawn from the JobPath Service.
 If you have already applied and been approved for the Back to Work Enterprise Allowance before your referral to JobPath contact your local Intreo office immediately and request them to withdraw you from the JobPath service.